 The house is a tricky one.
 I advise people not to include the value of their homes in determining the target number because they’ll always need a place to live.
 Even if they plan on moving to a retirement community, the general assumption is that they’ll use the proceeds from selling the house to fund the move to the retirement community.

 There are some exceptions to that rule, though:

-- You’re planning on downsizing.
-As I explain in “Estate Sales: A Case for Downsizing,” available in my free 52 week Financial Game Plan, most older people don’t need a large home and keep it for the wrong reasons.
+You’re planning on downsizing.
+Most older people don’t need a large home and keep it for the wrong reasons.
 If you plan on downsizing, you could sell a more expensive house, buy a less expensive house, and keep the difference.